lboyd93/rshell/README.md

 #BUGS

 This program has a few bugs.
 It is not working when you input multiple commands.
 Rshell only works when you have one command with flags, e.g. "ls -a" , "ls -a1", etc.
+It does not work with && or || or ; connectors for the command line.